Web Submission: Complete the on-line course data entry form. Upon submission

 - After reviewing our course description, what topics in eye research might you choose to study following the completion of the course?

 - What topics in vision rsearch are you particularly interested in learning in this course?

 - What research techniques or aproaches are you most interested in learning?

 Deadline: Completed application forms and required supporting documentation

-You will be notified of the Admissions Committee's decision by late May.
+You will be notified of the Admissions Committee's decision by mid May.

 All costs of participating in this course, including round-trip travel and MBL